LabEG/is.js/README.md

 is.ts
 =====
-This is fork of is.js converted to typescript
+This is fork of is.js converted to typescript.

-work on fork only begins...
+All 'not', 'all', 'any' fuction is deprecated.
+If you needed them, please write issue and i restore their.

 ####This is a general-purpose check library.
 - No dependencies